Make This The Best Summer EVER!

 Campers, Staff and Facebook

-- In case of an accident or illness (verified by a doctor) or death of an immediate family member, a camper will be offered the next available session or a refund would be offered on an individual basis.
+- In case of an accident or illness (verified by a doctor) or death of an immediate family member, a camper will be offered the next available session or a refund (minus the deposit) would be offered on an individual basis.

 - Homesickness does not qualify for refund purposes.
 Campers sent home due to behavior problems will not be refunded.